 - Applicants must be a Virginia resident, at least 18 years of age and either:

-- Be enrolled as a rising junior, senior, or master's degree candidate in a science or public health-related program at a College or University (in state or out of state).
+- Be enrolled as a rising Junior, Senior, or Master's Degree candidate in a science or public health-related program at a College or University (in state or out of state).

-- Have recently graduated from a science or public health-related bachelor's or master's Degree program at a college or university OR a Virginia resident attending an out of state college or university.
+- Have recently graduated from a science or public health-related Bachelor's or Master's Degree program at a College or University (in state or out of state).

-- Applicants must submit a transcript from each higher learning institute attended that is listed on the application (official or unofficial will be accepted).
+- Submit a transcript from each higher learning institute attended that is listed on the application (official or unofficial will be accepted).

-- Applicants must submit a letter of reference from an academic professional with knowledge of the applicant's coursework.
+- Submit a letter of reference and completed reference form from an academic professional with knowledge of the applicant’s coursework.